Arosian-Stagg/TF2-Binds/README.md

 E = calls out for medic and says to team chat "Our Medic is hurt.
 Send help!"

-Q = toggle auto heal with medigun
+Q = toggle auto heal with medigun.

 R = Switches vac cycles.